ShrijithR/Habit-Tracker/README.md

 ![Image of HT](https://media.giphy.com/media/Zr9FfobRExF6FuRsJr/giphy.gif)

+> Change starts with awareness

+   A simple no-nonsense habit tracker track habits onto an Excel worksheet and perform calculations on the data to inspect the progress.

 ## Features
  _For a specific habit or all habits; For a specific date/date range or date ranges_